Parent and Skater Guide

 Auditions will be held throughout the morning by skater levels.
 A schedule will be posted as soon as it’s available.

-Learn to Skate – as we said above, Learn to Skate levels will be cast in a group number in the first half of the show.
-Your skater will be in a group of similar ages and levels.
+Learn to Skate – Learn to Skate skaters will be cast, in a group number, in the first half of the show.
+Skaters will be grouped by age and skating level.

-USFS – All USFS skaters will be cast in both halves of the show.
-Skaters may be cast in two group numbers or one group and one character role.
-USFS skaters also have the option to only participate in one half, if they so choose.
+USFS Skaters – these skaters will be cast in both halves of the show.
+A skater will be assigned to two group numbers in each half OR one group number and one character role.
+Please see the Casting Criteria section in the Registration Guide for more information.

 In addition to our overall theme, we have other elements in our show.
 From our phenomenal guest skaters and club teams to our fathers and daughters and graduating seniors, we pack a lot in our productions!